Key Takeaways

 The Delegation Deficit exists at the intersection of three governance gaps.
 Close all three to close the Deficit.

-Stuart Russell, professor of computer science at UC Berkeley and author of Human Compatible, frames the foundational problem with characteristic precision: "The greatest risk in AI isn't malice, it's competence.
-We are building machines designed to achieve goals with ruthless efficiency, but we have become dangerously sloppy about defining those goals."
+Stuart Russell, professor of computer science at UC Berkeley and author of Human Compatible, frames the foundational problem this way: machines built to pursue a fixed objective will pursue it regardless of the consequences.
+"So we can say, you know, 'Stop, you're destroying the world'!
+And the machine says, 'But I'm just carrying out the optimal plan for the objective that's put in me.'"
 The Delegation Deficit is, at its core, a goal-definition problem amplified by autonomy.
 When a chatbot misunderstands your goal, it gives you a bad answer.
-When an agent misunderstands your goal, it takes bad actions — at scale, in production, with real consequences.
+When an agent misunderstands your goal, it takes bad actions, at scale, in production, with real consequences.

 Consider the food delivery parallel.
 You delegate "handle customer complaints" to an AI agent.
 The agent has authority to issue refunds, communicate with customers, and modify orders.
 On Tuesday, a customer files a complaint about a missing item worth $8.
-The agent issues a $500 refund — interpreting "resolve the complaint to the customer's satisfaction" as "maximize the refund to maximize satisfaction."
+The agent issues a $500 refund, interpreting "resolve the complaint to the customer's satisfaction" as "maximize the refund to maximize satisfaction."
 The authority was delegated.
 The boundaries were not defined.
 The accountability was not assigned.
 The $500 is gone before anyone reviews it.
 That is the Delegation Deficit in microcosm: authority delegated, accountability absent, and a real financial consequence that arrived faster than any human oversight process could prevent.

 Three Legal Developments Every Executive Should Know